git-user-cpp/test_app_for_couples/README.md

 # Test app for couples
-:heart_eyes: An app to your love :heart_eyes:
+:heart_eyes: An app to test your love :heart_eyes:

 ## ⚠️ LICENSE ⚠️
 MIT License